RoyalIcing/Syrup/README.md

 # Grain

-Grain makes data flow easier, using an enum to create discrete stages.
+Grain makes data flow easier, using an enum with explicit cases for each stage in the data flow.
 Associated values are used to keep state for each stage.

 ## Installation